2012–13 FA Cup: Final

-Prior to kick off as Manchester City had already qualified for the 2013–14 UEFA Champions League, therefore Wigan Athletic had already secured a place in 2013–14 UEFA Europa League, regardless of whether they won or lost.
+Manchester City had already qualified for the 2013–14 UEFA Champions League based on their league position, therefore Wigan Athletic had already secured a place in the 2013–14 UEFA Europa League, regardless of whether they won or lost.

 Top scorers

-Broadcasting rights
+Media Coverage

 The domestic broadcasting rights for the competition were held by the free-to-air channel ITV and the subscription channel ESPN.
-ITV has held the rights since 2007–08, while ESPN gained FA Cup coverage from the 2010–11 season following the collapse of Setanta in the UK.
+ITV has held the rights since 2008–09, while ESPN gained FA Cup coverage from the 2010–11 season following the collapse of Setanta in the UK.
 Under the Ofcom code of protected sporting events, the FA Cup Final must be broadcast live on UK terrestrial television.

-These matches were broadcast live on UK television: